UBER’S NEW MAP

 Look at how similar the colors are between the two:

-I don’t think the similarity is a coincidence.
-Rather, it appears that the map has been re-styled to match the colors of Uber’s marketing and corporate brand.
+I don’t think it’s a coincidence.
+Rather, it appears that the map has been re-styled to match Uber’s corporate colors.

 And though Uber gets a map that better matches its brand, what do its customers gain?
 How do they benefit?
 Could it even be that they’re worse off than before?

-In more closely aligning its map to its brand, Uber seems to have inadvertently regressed its map’s usability.
+In more closely aligning its map to its brand, Uber has inadvertently regressed its usability.
 And compared to Lyft, Uber’s users are being offered an inferior version of Google Maps—one that’s arguably less informative and harder to read:

 If you offer your customers a map, shouldn’t it be the best map you can offer?